-- Blocking of the course by an official, a spectator, an animal or other obstruction. - Blocking of the course by a fallen competitor who does not clear the course quickly enough. - Objects in the course such as a lost ski pole or the ski of a previous competitor. - Activities of the first aid service which obstruct the competitor. - Absence of a gate knocked down by a previous competitor that has not been promptly replaced. - Other similar incidents beyond the will and control of the competitor, which cause significant loss of speed or a lengthening of the racing line and consequently affect the competitors time. - 623.2.7 Interruption by an official with a Yellow Flag (see art.
+- 623.2.1 Blocking of the course by an official, a spectator, an animal or other obstruction. - Blocking of the course by a fallen competitor who does not clear the course quickly enough. - Objects in the course such as a lost ski pole or the ski of a previous competitor.

+- Activities of the first aid service which obstruct the competitor. - 623.2.5 Absence of a gate that has not been promptly replaced. - Other similar incidents beyond the will and control of the competitor, which cause significant loss of speed or a lengthening of the racing line and consequently affect the competitor's time. - 623.2.7 Interruption by an official with a Yellow Flag (see art.
 623.1.3).